 Rebuilding the original height and width of the alveolar ridge is not always medically necessary, but may be required for dental implant placement or for aesthetic purposes.
 Dental implants require bone to support their structure and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is a ridge augmentation accomplished?

-A ridge augmentation procedure is typically performed in Dr. Li’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Drs.
+Li and Fan’s office under local anesthesia.
 Some patients may also request sedative medication.